 - How can we challenge and change the culture of multi-generational poverty?
 How can we discuss non-race based socio-economic privilege without triggering all the triggers?

 - How can we research, discuss and address population level differences without enabling discrimination and xxxx-ism?
-And on the other side, without triggering all the triggers.

 - How is the lack of natural selection impacting humans as a population?
 What happens when people who would not have made it (primarily for physical or occasionally social reasons) 100 years ago are now reproducing?

 - If we separate the discussions of societal and personal responsibility for addressing privilege, what does personal responsibility look like?

 - How much control do we have over our life, really?
 Given the different potential answers, how does it change the way we relate to each other?
 To criminals?
 To geniuses?

 - How is phone/social media/addictive gaming impacting us at a population level?
 What are the strengths?
 Weaknesses?
 Is there a way to address the challenges effectively?
 Given that technology companies goals (as much attention as possible) are not aligned with optimal human experience, how can we mitigate their influence?